The 10 most important MDM system features your organization needs

 6. Kiosk mode and control of device usage

-You should be the one to determine how mobile devices are used in the company.
+You should be the one to determine how mobile devices are used in your company.
 What will be useful in logistics will be different in other departments of the company.
-And that's exactly what you should look for from your vendor.
-By configuring launchers and kiosk mode, an MDM system administrator can control access to applications and device features and tailor them to a specific application.
+And that's what you should look for from your vendor.

 MDM-class systems allow:

-- restrict access to selected applications,
+• restrict access to selected applications,

-- control web content and access to sites,
+• control web content and access to sites,

-- set up device configuration according to company needs,
+• set up device configuration according to company needs,

-- implement custom branding of the work environment,
+• implement custom branding of the work environment.

 This allows you to create a personalized work environment on mobile devices, with the user using the device only to the extent needed for work.